What To Log Before Optimizing a Backtest

 Abstract

 Optimization is cheap once a backtesting framework exists.
 Trust is not.
-Before sweeping parameters, a developer should decide which artifacts prove the backtest is replaying the right market state and not merely producing attractive summary numbers.
+Before sweeping parameters, a developer should decide which artifacts prove the backtest is replaying the right market state and more than producing attractive summary numbers.

 The practical rule is simple: every promoted result should leave enough evidence for another process to rebuild the same decision stream.
 That means more than a final Sharpe ratio.